 Please note: this is not a Concentrix webpage.
 If you need to contact Concentrix please use the telephone number and address provided in any letters they have sent you.

-Concentrix are a company hired by HMRC to carry out tax credits checks.
+Concentrix are a company hired by HMRC to carry out tax credits checks until May 2017.
 They use automated systems to carry out searches of financial records.
 Their search results can trigger an investigation called a compliance check.

 You may receive a letter that suggests you have another adult living with you, even if you are a single parent.
 The letter may state that you are required to send information to Concentrix as part of their investigation.
 It is important to reply to the letter as soon as possible and before given the deadline, otherwise your tax credits could be suspended.